 This course presents some of the major analytical techniques and theoretical approaches archaeologists employ in their efforts to reconstruct past societies.
-The course briefly considers the historical development of archaeology, and then explores the key concepts that define the discipline.
-Students will gain an appreciation of (1) the procedures involved in conducting field research, (2) the nature of the material record, (3) the process of archaeological reasoning, (4) the study of various materials, (5) the role of cultural resource management in modern archaeology, and (6) the nature of culture change.
+The course briefly considers the historical development of archaeology and then explores the key concepts that define the discipline.
+Students will gain an appreciation of the procedures involved in conducting field research, the nature of the material record, the process of archaeological reasoning, the study of various materials, the role of cultural resource management in modern archaeology and the nature of culture change.
 The class will consist of lectures and discussion and is always offered in Honduras, but may also be taught at Kenyon.
+This course fulfills upper-level archaeology requirement.
 Offered every other year.